 We may earn money or products from the companies mentioned in this post.

-Even though it was hot at Disneyland, we were able to keep fairly cool with some of these tips I am about to share with you.
-If you have another keep cool tip you think I should add, be sure to let me know so I can add it.
+Even though it is hot at Disneyland in the summer (and early fall), we are able to keep fairly cool with some of the tips I am about to share with you.
+If you have another keep cool tip you use in the parks, be sure to let me know so I can add it.

 Staying cool at Disneyland during the heat, which can sometimes extend into October, takes a little bit of planning, but with these tips, you will enjoy your trip and hopefully stay decently cool.